RinLit-233-shiroko/RinUI-docs/docs/DialogsAndFlyouts/Flyout.md

 Flyout {
     id: myFlyout
-    target: myButton // Positions the flyout relative to myButton
+    parent: myButton // Positions the flyout relative to myButton
     text: qsTr("This is a flyout with a message.")

     // Add buttons by assigning a list of QML items to buttonBox